Family of Austin woman shot and killed in traffic speaks out as police see more acts of road rage

 In August, 5-year-old Catalina Zamora was shot in a road rage incident in Del Valle while riding home with her parents after grocery shopping.

-"I don't think any family should go through that, and especially for a 5-year-old," said Catalina's mom.
+"I don't think any family should go through that, and especially for a 5-year-old," Catalina's mom said.

 Police said if you are dealing with an angry driver, do not engage.

-"Just stay mobile, call 911," said Pflugerville PD Lt.
-Nathan Arnhamn.
+"Just stay mobile, call 911," Pflugerville PD Lt.
+Nathan Arnhamn said.
 "That allows our officers to get it to you in a timely manner and allows you to get to a safe place rather than engaging with the other person."

 In Ferguson's case, police said she wasn't an aggressor.
 Her family said she stayed true to herself until the very end.

-Police say they do not have a description of the suspect but know the person was driving a gray four-door sedan.
+Police say they do not have a description of the suspect in Ferguson's death but do know the person was driving a gray four-door sedan.
 There is a $1,000 reward for information that leads to an arrest.

 The family has a GoFundMe to help pay for funeral expenses.